mayope/keycloakmigration/README.md

       --client CLIENT

-# Migration Details
+# Migration Files
+There are two types of files to control migrations in keycloak.
+ChangeLog and ChangeSet (may sound similar in liquibase).
+The Changelog references all changeSets to apply and the ChangeSets contain the actual changes.

+## Changelog
 Migrations are controlled through the changelog.
 It contains the changeSets used to execute the migration.

+### Parameters
+- includes: List of changesets to apply consisting of:
+    - path: String, not optional, path to changeset
+    - relativeToFile: Boolean, optional, default=true, whether the file should be searched from the working dir or relative to the keycloak changelog file.

+### Example
     includes:
       - path: 01_initial.yml
       - path: 02_second.yml
       - path: changes/03_third.yml
         relativeToFile: true

+## ChangeSet
+The changeSet contains the actual changes as a list of migrations (see [Supported Migrations](#supported-migrations))

-## Include Parameters
+### Parameters
+- id: String, not optional, describe the change
-- path: String, not optional, path to changeset
+- author: String, not optional, author of the changeset
-- relativeToFile: Boolean, optional, default=true, whether the file should be searched from the working dir or relative to the keycloak changelog file.

-A changeset may then look like this:
+- realm: String, optional, preset realm for actions
+> Please note that you must either provide a realm in the ChangeSet or in each action!
+Even though both parameters are optional one must be set!

+- changes: List of Migrations

+### Example

     id: initial-keycloak
     author: klg71
+    realm: master
     changes:
     - addUser:
-        realm: master
         name: test
         enabled: true
         emailVerified: true